Class 2 2025 - 2026

 Science

-We will learn about 'Materials' this half-term.
 We will be finding out:

 What can I do to support my child at home?